hybee1/BOX-DELIVERY-SERVICE/README.md

-Box Delivery Service
+Box DELIVERY SERVICE

-This project simulates a delivery service using electronics/hardware-attached devices connected to boxes. the enttire box is powered by a battery and their battery consumption is calculated based on a simple model.
+This project simulates a delivery service using electronics/hardware-attached devices connected to boxes.
+Each box is powered by a battery and the battery consumption is calculated based on a simple model.
-No real hardware is connected. the box, the battery will be simulated.
+Note: No real hardware is connected. the box, the battery will be simulated.

 ASSUMPTIONS FOR BATTERY CONSUMPTION: